NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 #### Zone Thermal Comfort ASHRAE 55 Adaptive Model Temperature [C]

 This field reports the ideal indoor operative temperature, or comfort temperature, as determined by the ASHRAE-55 adaptive comfort model.
 The 80% acceptability limits for indoor operative temperature are defined as no greater than 2.5 degrees C from the adaptive comfort temperature.
 The 90% acceptability limits are defined as no greater than 3.5 degrees C from the adaptive comfort temperature.
+A value of -1 means not applicable (when running average outdoor temp is outside the range of 10.0 to 33.5C).

 #### Zone Thermal Comfort CEN 15251 Adaptive Model Category I Status

 This field is to report whether the operative temperature falls into the Category I (90% acceptability) limits of the adaptive comfort in the European Standard EN15251-2007.
-A value of 1 means within (inclusive) the limits, a value of 0 means outside the limits, and a value of -1 means not applicable.
+A value of 1 means within (inclusive) the limits, a value of 0 means outside the limits, and a value of -1 means not applicable (when unoccupied or running average outdoor temp is outside the range of 10.0 to 30.0C).

 #### Zone Thermal Comfort CEN 15251 Adaptive Model Category II Status

 This field is to report whether the operative temperature falls into the Category II (80% acceptability) limits of the adaptive comfort in the European Standard EN15251-2007.
-A value of 1 means within (inclusive) the limits, a value of 0 means outside the limits, and a value of -1 means not applicable.
+A value of 1 means within (inclusive) the limits, a value of 0 means outside the limits, and a value of -1 means not applicable (when unoccupied or running average outdoor temp is outside the range of 10.0 to 30.0C).

 #### Zone Thermal Comfort CEN 15251 Adaptive Model Category III Status

 This field is to report whether the operative temperature falls into the Category III (65% acceptability) limits of the adaptive comfort in the European Standard EN15251-2007.
-A value of 1 means within (inclusive) the limits, a value of 0 means outside the limits, and a value of -1 means not applicable.
+A value of 1 means within (inclusive) the limits, a value of 0 means outside the limits, and a value of -1 means not applicable (when unoccupied or running average outdoor temp is outside the range of 10.0 to 30.0C).

 #### Zone Thermal Comfort CEN 15251 Adaptive Model Running Average Outdoor Air Temperature

-This field reports the weighted average of the outdoor air temperature of the previous five days, an input parameter for the CEN-15251 adaptive comfort model.
+This field reports the weighted average of the outdoor air temperature of the previous seven days, an input parameter for the CEN-15251 adaptive comfort model.

 #### Zone Thermal Comfort CEN 15251 Adaptive Model Temperature

 This field reports the ideal indoor operative temperature, or comfort temperature, as determined by the CEN-15251 adaptive comfort model.
 Category I, II, and II limits for indoor operative temperature are defined as no greater than 2, 3, and 4 degrees C from this value respectively.
+A value of -1 means not applicable (when running average outdoor temp is outside the range of 10.0 to 30.0C).

 ### Simplified ASHRAE 55-2004 Graph Related Outputs